 - Early atherosclerosis, meaning plaque buildup in arteries

 - Flat feet

-Guidelines for the diagnosis of Werner syndrome have been proposed by the International Registry of Werner Syndrome, which uses clinical and radiologic findings to establish the diagnosis.
-Genetic testing for mutations in the WRN gene is now available.
+Guidelines for the diagnosis of Werner syndrome have been proposed but may change over time as more is learned about this condition.
+Genetic testing for mutations in the WRN gene is only available as part of research studies (clinical trials).
 Mutations in the WRN gene are found in about 90% of people with Werner syndrome.